Canine influenza: Symptoms

 About 80% of infected dogs with H3N8 show symptoms, usually mild (the other 20% have subclinical infections), and the fatality rate for Greyhounds in early outbreaks was 5 to 8%, although the overall fatality rate in the general pet and shelter population is probably less than 1%.
+Most animals infected with canine influenza will show symptoms such as coughing, runny nose, fever, lethargy, eye discharge, and a reduced appetite lasting anywhere from 2–3 weeks.

 Symptoms of the mild form include a cough that lasts for 10 to 30 days and possibly a greenish nasal discharge.
 Dogs with the more severe form may have a high fever and pneumonia.
 Pneumonia in these dogs is not caused by the influenza virus, but by secondary bacterial infections.
 The fatality rate of dogs that develop pneumonia secondary to canine influenza can reach 50% if not given proper treatment.
 Necropsies in dogs that die from the disease have revealed severe hemorrhagic pneumonia and evidence of vasculitis.

 Diagnosis

 The presence of an upper respiratory tract infection in a dog that has been vaccinated for the other major causes of kennel cough increases suspicion of infection with canine influenza, especially in areas where the disease has been documented.
 A serum sample from a dog suspected of having canine influenza can be submitted to a laboratory that performs PCR tests for this virus.